How To Use A CRM For Nonprofits For Better Daily Management

 Businesses typically use a CRM to organize and analyze customer data.
 This is where they collect all of the data like names, emails, addresses, and phone numbers, but also things like purchase history.

-The most popular CRMs for businesses are Salesforce, Capsule or Hubspot.
+The most popular CRMs for businesses are Salesforce, Capsule, or HubSpot.

-Businesses use their CRM databases to better target their customers, understand the best ways to communicate, and to gain a deeper knowledge of their customers’ interactions with the business.
+Businesses use their CRM databases to better target their customers, understand the best ways to communicate, and gain a deeper knowledge of their customers’ interactions with the business.

 With a better understanding of their customer base, businesses can improve their relationships with customers and therefore maintain loyalty.